 "Aliens land in the town of "Speelburgh" searching for the source of rock & roll.
 They find trouble with Dee Dee, Frankie and the pack."

 On this day in 1989 (in West Germany), the SciFi/Comedy My Stepmother Is An Alien enjoyed its theatrical release.
-The feature starred Dan Aykroyd and Kim Basinger, and here's the premise from IMDB.com:
+Written by the team of Jerico Stone, Herschel Weingrod, and Timothy Harris, the SciFi/ Comedy was directed by Richard Benjamin and starred Dan Aykroyd, Kim Basinger, and Alyson Hannigan.
+According to our friends at IMDB.com, here's the plot summary:

 On this day in 1990 (in sunny Portugal), Phoenix The Warrior (aka SheWolves of the Wasteland) premiered.
-The film starred Star Trek's Persis Khambatta, Kathleen Kinmont, and Playboy's Peggy McIntaggart, and here's the plot summary from IMDB.com:
+Written and directed by Robert Hayes, the feature starred Star Trek's Persis Khambatta, Playboy Playmate Peggy McIntaggart, Kathleen Kinmont, and others.
+Here's the plot summary from IMDB.com:

 "Big hair, big guns, big personalities, and a serious lack of wardrobe.
 She-Wolves of the Wasteland, a post-apocalyptic story that features women--lots and lots of women--who leave little to the imagination as they battle each other in various junkyards and gravel pits to determine the fate of the entire world."